timbenniks/timbenniksdev-2024/content/4.writing/devrel-is-product-strategy-disguised-as-empathy.md

 ---
 id: 20251024
 slug: devrel-is-product-strategy-disguised-as-empathy
-title: DevRel Is Product Strategy Disguised as Empathy
+title: DevRel playbook.
+Product Strategy Disguised as Empathy
-description: A practical field guide to modern Developer Relations, blending product experience, developer marketing, and trust at scale.
+description: TL;DR Developer Relations is product strategy rooted in empathy.
+It works when you fix developer experience before promoting it, teach workflows instead of pitching features, and measure success by activation and retention—not vanity metrics.
+The goal is to reduce friction, build trust, and help developers succeed so the community grows naturally.
 date: 2025-10-24T10:00:00Z
 image: https://res.cloudinary.com/dwfcofnrd/image/upload/q_auto,f_auto/website/devrel-empathy.png
 canonical_url: https://timbenniks.dev/writing/devrel-is-product-strategy-disguised-as-empathy